nilsmango/project7III/content/tap/best-ableton-live-controller.md

 - extra customizable universal MIDI encoders pages.

 Cons:
-- No custom pages for devices yet
+- No custom pages for devices yet, but already deep encoders integration with waveforms, filter types, musical divisions, on/off buttons and more!
 - No Android app

 Tap is the best choice for: